Andrew Jannakos: Early life and The Voice

 Jannakos was born and raised in Flowery Branch, Georgia, where he grew up in a musical family.
-He cites Brad Paisley, Shania Twain, NSYNC, and Eminem as his earliest influences.
+He cites Brad Paisley, Shania Twain, Chris Stapleton and Clay Walker as his earliest influences.
 After graduating from high school, he worked as a sauté chef and waiter for several years while pursuing music on the side, uploading performance videos to YouTube and Facebook.

 After seeing one of Jannakos' performance videos online, a recruiter for NBC's The Voice invited him for a private audition in Atlanta.
 Jannakos debuted on Episode 6 during the show's blind auditions, after which he joined Team Adam Levine before being eliminated in the battle rounds.

 Career

 Following his run on The Voice, Jannakos began writing and recording material for his debut project.
 In October 2019, he independently released "Living On Love," following it with "Southern Skies" in March 2020.
 Jannakos dropped his eponymous debut EP one month later.

 On July 25, 2020, Jannakos previewed his song "Gone Too Soon" in a clip on the video-sharing platform TikTok.
 The video went viral overnight, racking up 250,000 likes and earning Jannakos 125,000 followers by the next morning.
 Jannakos officially released the song in September and began fielding record deal offers.
 On November 10, 2020, Sony Music Nashville announced that Jannakos had signed a recording deal with its RCA Nashville imprint.